almeidas-tatiane/gatling-performance-test/README.md

 ### 📂**Project structure in IntelliJ with Gradle**

-- In the package crocodiles, you can check an example what I applied what I've learned on my carreer.
+- In the package crocodiles, you can check an example what I applied what I've learned on my career.

 - In the src/gatling/scala/project package, you'll find the objects and simulations;
 - In the src/gatling/scala/project/objects package, you'll find the project class with methods that will be called in the simulations;